ConnorMaes/ConnorMaes.github.io/_posts/2023-01-25-Setting-Up-Active-Directory.md

 <br>

-However, since I am creating this AD forest for continous use, I'll need a way to create a large amount of users at once.
+However, since I am creating this AD forest for homelab use, I'll need a way to create a large amount of users at once.
 For this, I've made a PowerShell script that can do exactly that with the input of a single password, each end-user's full name, and the destination for these users.
-However, this will only create bulk users for a specified destination.
+Unfortunately, this will only create bulk users for a specified destination.

 ``` PowerShell
 Import-Module ActiveDirectory